-Big tourneys with lots of players will result in very large payouts - often over 1,000 times the size of the original buy-in.
+Big poker tournaments with lots of players will result in very large payouts - often over 1,000 times the size of the original buy-in.

-This is more than enough reason to spend some time ironing out your MTT strategy.
+This is more than enough reason to spend some time ironing out a solid MTT strategy.

 In contrast, the players who are playing to win first are putting themselves at much higher risk of busting out before the money in return for a decent chance at making a very deep run.